GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-02-07 10:38:14 IST
+This content is dynamically generated in Indian Time (IST): 2024-02-07 10:54:44 IST

 Current Weather in Coimbatore:
-Temperature: 27.50 °C
+Temperature: 28.88 °C
-Condition: clear sky
+Condition: haze